dmitriy-iliyov/spring-outbox/README.md

 ### Delivery Semantics

-The library expects the message queue to be configured by the developer.
-Therefore, achieving either delivery semantic is possible with proper configuration of message acknowledgment on the broker side.
+**WARNING:** The library expects the message broker to be configured by the developer.
+To ensure the delivery semantics described below, the broker must be configured with `acks` (or an equivalent mechanism).
+If the broker uses a producer-side buffer, its settings should also be tuned appropriately for the expected load.

 #### At-Least-Once